Dr. Dre's LA home target of attempted burglary while he remains hospitalized

 Dr. Dre has not released a public statement on the attempted burglary, but he said Tuesday he was "doing great and getting excellent care" at Cedars-Sinai Medical Center.

-The rapper and media mogul, born Andre Young, posted on Instagram that he expects to be out of the hospital soon.
+The rapper and media mogul posted on Instagram that he expects to be out of the hospital soon.

 "Thanks to my family, friends and fans for their interest and well wishes.
 I'm doing great and getting excellent care from my medical team.
 I will be out of the hospital and back home soon.
 Shout out to all the great medical professionals at Cedars.
 One Love!!"